Roadmap for my website

 The following to-dos haven’t been prioritized yet.
 Some of them might be incoherent or quick notes to myself as a reminder.

 - Implement a 8 point grid.
 Lots of websites use it including Github.
-It’s something I’d like to learn more about too.
+It’s something I’d like to learn more about and there is no better place than my own website.

 - Left align the website.
 I’ve done this many times using Chrome Dev Tools and there is something I like about it.